gearglow/Elysiad/chapters/107 - Year 1 Ch7 - Flyaways.md

 Harry didn't miss a single one, which pleased Flint greatly.
 He could hear his friends cheer every time he caught a walnut, even as Flint threw them harder and further.
 Eventually, after catching the last one in a steep dive, Flint called him to the ground.

 "I can see what Madame Hooch was so excited about," Flint said, with a manic gleam in his eye.
 "We'll beat that plonker Wood this year for sure!
-Slytherin'll be a cinch for the Cup with you on the team!
+Slytherin'll be a cinch for the Cup with you on the team.
 Welcome aboard, Potter!"

 Flint shook his hand vigorously.
 His friends cheered louder than ever from the stands.
 Harry couldn't help but grin.